WebOfTrust/WOT-terms/docs/how-we-did/_pull-in-markdown-documents.md

 ---
+status: depreciated
 ---
 # Pull in markdown documents

 `IETF drafts` are standardized write-ups for experts.
-Although these drafts contains loads of valuable information and learning resources, the layout and accessibility is cumbersome for training and education purposes.
+Although these drafts contain valuable information and learning resources, the layout and accessibility is cumbersome for training and education purposes.
-Therefore we pull in the original documents in markdown format in our Jekyll site and semi-automatically reorganize the data using our Terms and Glossaries.
+Therefore we pull in the original documents in markdown format in our Docusaurus site and semi-automatically reorganize the data using our Terms and Glossaries.

 ## How to find a document